pydata/xarray/doc/quick-overview.rst

     os.remove('example.nc')

-It is common for many datasets to be distributed across multiple files (commonly one file per timestep). xarray supports this use-case by providing the :py:meth:`~xarray.open_mfdataset` and the :py:meth:`~xarray.save_mfdataset` methods.
+It is common for datasets to be distributed across multiple files (commonly one file per timestep). xarray supports this use-case by providing the :py:meth:`~xarray.open_mfdataset` and the :py:meth:`~xarray.save_mfdataset` methods.
 For more, see :ref:`io`.